 The person who breaks may be decided at the discretion of the players (lag, coin flip, rock paper scissors, etc.) However, lagging is encouraged.
 If lagging, the following rules apply: Players lag at approximately the same time.
-The ball that stops closest to the head rail wins.
+The ball that stops closest to the short rail (from where the lag occurred) wins.
 If the lagged balls make contact with each other, both players fail to strike the foot rail during the lag, or a ball stops in the jaw of a pocket, players must re-lag.
-Failure to strike the foot rail, or striking a side rail, or any pocket, results in loss of la.
+Failure to strike the opposite short rail, or striking a side rail, or any pocket, results in loss of lag.